BackendExpert/automate-backend-fullstack/README.md

 - <b>Automatic Model Generation:</b>  Creates a Mongoose model file in a structured format.
 Avoids Redundant Model Creation:
 - <b>Avoids Redundant Model Creation:</b>  Checks if a model with the specified name already exists and prompts to confirm overwriting, saving you from recreating existing models.

+- <b> About Controller : </b> This npm package helps to create Controllers after create models.
+According to this Controller created using given name for model

 ## Installation

 - To use this package as a global CLI tool, install it using: